b2network/pulsar/docs/fast-transaction-explainer.md

 ---

-*💡 Pre-confirmation technology is changing the rules of the blockchain game.
-Faster speed, better experience, same security—this is the future of blockchain.*
+*💡 B² Hub's Pulsar technology is redefining what's possible with blockchain.
+Faster than Web2, more secure than traditional finance, more accessible than ever before—this is the future of Bitcoin and AI infra.*

+**Ready to experience the speed of light on blockchain?
+Welcome to B² Hub.**